 Most states in America have either outlawed or restricted the practice, as has China, Taiwan and both North and South Korea.
 Professor Spencer, an evolutionary zoologist, said these laws should be repealed, especially in America, where he said they were drafted in a way that discriminated against the rural poor and immigrants: “Neither the scientific nor social assumptions behind such legislation stand up to close scrutiny.
 Such legislation reflects outmoded prejudices about immigrants and the rural poor and relies on over-simplified views of heredity.
 There is no scientific grounding for it.”

-In the UK, the issue came to the fore when the MP Phil Woolas, now the Immigration minister, claimed earlier this year that first-cousin marriages within Asian communities in Britain resulted in an increasing number of children with health problems.
+In the UK, the issue came to the fore when the MP Phil Woolas, claimed earlier this year that first-cousin marriages within Asian communities in Britain resulted in an increasing number of children with health problems.
 “A lot of arranged marriages are with first cousins, and that produces lots of genetic problems in terms of disability [in children],” Mr Woolas said.

 Peter Corry of St Luke’s Hospital in Bradford estimates that among people of Pakistani descent in the city, 55 per cent of whom marry first cousins, the risk of recessive genetic disorders – the type due to related parents – is between 10 and 15 times higher than in the general population.
 A 2004 study found that 13 out of 1,000 Asian children born in the Bradford area had inherited recessive disorders, which can lead to disabilities”